-Master file to program at trusted facility - Click to include:

-- Fabric and sNVM.
-The Fabric and sNVM must be programmed together. - Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in SPM and SPI file format is selected). - Export Pass Keys in Plaintext into the bitstream files to be programmed at a trusted facility.
+Master file to program at trusted facility - Click to include Fabric, sNVM and Bypass Back Level protection for Recovery/Golden bitstream (this option is available only if Back Level protection is enabled in SPM and SPI file format is selected) into the bitstream files to be programmed at a trusted facility.
+If the Fabric Bitstream component is programmed, the sNVM Bitstream component must be programmed and it is selected by default.
+In this case, sNVM is disabled for the user to unselect.
+Otherwise, the sNVM component can either be enabled or disabled for programming.